Two Thousand Maniacs!: Plot

-In 1965, two local rednecks named Rufus and Lester use detour signs to lure six young tourists into their rural town of Pleasant Valley, Georgia.
+In 1965, two rednecks named Rufus and Lester use detour signs to lure six young tourists into their rural town of Pleasant Valley, Georgia.
 Upon their arrival, they are warmly welcomed by the townsfolk, and are introduced to some of them, including Rufus, Lester, and town mayor Earl Buckman.
-The tourists are invited to be "guests of honour" for their centennial celebration being held over the weekend.
+The tourists are invited to be "guests of honor" for their centennial celebration being held over the weekend.
 The mayor promises to provide the tourists complimentary hotel rooms, free food and entertainment throughout the celebration, and the visitors decide to go along with it.

-That night, whilst one of the tourists, Bea Miller, is alone in her hotel room, she gets a call from Harper, who invites her to take a walk with him.
-She accepts the invitation and he leads her into the woods nearby, where he suddenly takes out a knife and uses it to slice off her right thumb.
-Harper then takes a hysterical Bea to Buckman's office where she is accosted by Buckman, Rufus, and Lester.
-As the other three hold her down on a table, Rufus chops off her right arm with an axe, killing her.
+That night, while one of the tourists, Bea Miller, is alone in her hotel room, she gets a call from local store owner Harper, who invites her to take a walk with him.
+She accepts the invitation and he leads her into the woods nearby, where he suddenly takes out a knife and cuts off one of her fingers.
+Bea is then accosted by Buckman, Rufus, and Lester.
+As the other three hold her down, Rufus hacks off her arm with an axe, killing her.

-Meanwhile, two other tourists, Tom White and his girlfriend Terry Adams, begin growing suspicions about the strange goings on in town.
-Terry's suspicions grow during a barbecue later that night, where, unbeknownst to the tourists, Bea's arm is slowly being spit-roasted.
-Soon after, Tom quietly draws Terry away to a plaque he found in the woods, which states that a group of renegade Union soldiers massacred much of the Pleasant Valley townsfolk near the end of the Civil War in 1865.
+Meanwhile, two other tourists, Tom White and his girlfriend Terry Adams, have growing suspicions about the town.
+During a barbecue later that night (where, unbeknownst to the tourists, Bea's arm is being slowly spit-roasted), Tom quietly leads Terry away to a plaque he found in the woods, which states that a group of renegade Union soldiers massacred much of the Pleasant Valley townsfolk near the end of the Civil War in 1865.
 They realize that this "centennial" is really an act of revenge for the destruction of the town one hundred years ago, and that they and the other tourists are the intended victims.
-Mayor Buckman, Rufus, and Lester spot the two from a distance and run after them, but Terry and Tom manage to escape.
+Buckman, Rufus, and Lester spot Tom and Terry and chase after them, but the couple manages to escape.